 - If the driver of the vehicle is not the owner of the vehicle, an affidavit from the police giving authorisation from the financial institution/owner to take the vehicle abroad is required.
 If the car is rented, the driver must have a letter from the rental company giving permission to take the vehicle out of the country.

 - A letter of permission from your vehicle insurance company stating that you may take your car into Mozambique and will still remain covered whilst there.

 - Visas: Please check with the Mozambican embassy whether your nationality requires a visa.
 Passport holders from countries that DO NOT require visas include: Botswana, Malawi, Mauritius, Swaziland, South Africa, Tanzania, Zambia and Zimbabwe, Seychelles, Lesotho & Namibia.

-- We continue to recommend that international travellers pre-apply for visas as we want to ensure all our guests arrive without any issues.
-In the instance when there is no consulate in the home country, or for last-minute travel, a visa can be obained at the border (Approx. R900.00) Travel documentation is essential to prove the visit is tourism related.
+- International travellers may pre-apply for visas in their home country or purchase a visa at the border post for US$50.00.
+Travel documentation is essential to prove the visit is tourism related.
 Items such as (return ticket, accommodation confirmation or invitation letter) are normally considered adequate.

 - Please make sure that your passport is valid for at least 6 months from the day you enter Mozambique.

 - Please note that as of 1 June 2015 all children under the age of 18 must present an unabridged birth certificate (shows both parents' names) along with their passport at immigration.
 Children who do not have the correct documentation will not be allowed to leave South Africa.
 If children are not travelling with their own parents/one parent a letter of consent from the parents/other parent will need to be presented in the form of an affidavit.